 A bike ride or walk on the National Cycle Network can provide a beautiful backdrop for romance and adventure.
 It’s free to use and with 75% of people in the UK now living within a couple of miles of the Network, it’s easier than you might think to get away.
-Sustrans has chosen ten routes that are perfect for a Valentine’s Day trip.
+Sustrans has chosen ten routes that are perfect for a romantic bike ride - for Valentine’s Day - or any time of year.

 The Burgh by Sands to the Solway Coast route is a lovely place to watch the sun go down.
 This route offers 24 miles of beautiful saltmarsh and farmland before arriving at an Area of Outstanding Natural Beauty.
 At Bowness-on-Solway you’ll find Campfield Marsh, an RSPB nature reserve with 360 degree views of the Solway Plain.

 2. Best bike ride for a wintery picnic

 Our Ely to Wicken Fen route takes you to one of Europe's most important wetlands.
 Lose yourselves in the flowering meadows and find the perfect quiet spot for a picnic.